 - Encryption Keys: Any encryption keys known by the service provider must also be passed to the LEA.
 In case of end-to-end encryption (i.e. using a key unknown to the service provider), the entire intercepted packet must be delivered.

-- Secrecy: The interception must be done in such a way that the subject of interest is not aware of the interception taking place.
+- Secrecy: Intercepts must be done in such a way that the target or subject of interest is not aware that surveillance, monitoring and acquisition of communications is taking place.

 VOCAL’s optimized software is available for the following platforms.
 Please contact us for specific lawful intercept software supported platforms.